A tax calendar is a 12-month calendar divided into quarters. The calendar gives specific due dates for:

 The following are advantages of using a calendar.

-You do not have to figure the due dates yourself.
+You don't have to figure the due dates yourself.

 You can file or pay timely and avoid penalties.

-You do not have to adjust the due dates for Saturdays, Sundays, and legal holidays.
+You don't have to adjust the due dates for Saturdays, Sundays, and legal holidays.

-You do not have to adjust the due dates for special banking rules if you use the
+You don't have to adjust the due dates for special banking rules if you use the

 Employer's Tax Calendar